Facility Use policies & procedures

 The City of Palm Beach Gardens strives to offer residents and guests premier facilities that complement the City’s high quality of life.
 Through our attractive, clean and accessible recreational facilities, the City helps those in the community create memorable experiences that bring people together.
 Whether you are planning a birthday party, family reunion, business meeting, or sporting event, the City has a multitude of options for the occasion.

-City facilities are to be utilized for their intended use unless authorized by the City.
-Any request to use a facility other than for its intended purpose must be noted upon booking or submitting a request to book a facility.
+City facilities and fields must be utilized for their intended purpose unless otherwise authorized by the City.
+Use which differs from the intended purpose must be noted when requesting a permit.

 The City shall not discriminate against any individual on the basis of their race, color, national origin, religion, ancestry, sex, age, marital status, familiar status, sexual orientation, gender identity or expression, disability, or genetic information, with respect to any activity occurring at City facilities.